Kong/docs.konghq.com/app/docs/0.1.1beta-2/getting-started/configuration.md

 * `database` is the database Kong is going to use.
 It's `cassandra` by default and it's the only one supported at the moment.
 * `databases_available` describes the configuration to use when connecting to the database.
 * `send_anonymous_reports` tells if the system is allowed to send anonymous error logs to a remote logging server in order to allow the maintainers of Kong to fix potential bugs and errors.
 * `cache` describes the internal cache settings.
-The higher the `expiration` valuea and the less connections will be executed on the datastore (reducing latency), but the more time it will take to propagate any change inside the cluster.
+The higher the `expiration` value and the less connections will be executed on the datastore (reducing latency), but the more time it will take to propagate any change inside the cluster.
 * `nginx` contains the Kong Server configuration, and it's the equivalent of `nginx.conf`.
 Kong Server is built on top of nginx, so you can tune the nginx values to change the Kong Server's settings.